altafrhomen/rsa_client/README.md

         print("Client Generation Failed")

-Creates client certificate, key and verify using openssl.
-Generated Files: <Clientname.key> and <Clientname.crt> moved to `/etc/openvpn/client/`
+Creates client certificate and key. verify the certificate and key using openssl.generated files <Clientname.key> and <Clientname.crt> will be moved to `/etc/openvpn/client/`

-To Create multiple Clients.
+**To Create multiple Clients.**

     from rsa_client import Rsa_Client